kojipon/bilingualwordpress/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 == Description ==
 This plug-in translates article pages already created in Wordpress into English, Chinese, etc. using the Google Translate API service, and creates a new Wordpress article page.
-This plug-in can reduce translation labor in wordpress site management.
-Google Translate API registration is required.
+This plug-in can reduce translation labor in wordpress site management.Google Translate API registration is required.
 Also, costs will be incurred by using API.

 == Installation ==
 1. Setup Google Translate API and get API Token.